-Based on the results of our employee surveys, we will focus on enhancing feedback mechanisms, stress management, and work-life balance to further enhance the well-being and satisfaction of our employees as well as addressing the reported issues of bullying, harassment and discrimination.
-Concrete actions are further discussed in our Equality Report (Nw: likestillingsredegjørelse) for 2023.
+Based on the results of our employee surveys, we will focus on enhancing feedback mechanisms, stress management, and work-life balance to further enhance the well-being and satisfaction of our employees as well as addressing a few issues of bullying reported in the survey, harassment and discrimination.
+Concrete actions are further discussed in our Equality Report (Nw: likestillingsredegjørelse) for 2024.

 Further, we are addressing the risks identified in our health and safety risk assessment by ensuring our employees receive comprehensive training on health and safety risks and best practices.
-In 2023 we implemented a video training tool available for all employees that among other things offers a variety of HSE courses.
-We also conducted several on site CPR training sessions, as well as offered ergonomic workplace evaluations.
-In addition all staff members were offered annual health check-ups, and flu vaccine.
+In addition, we offer all employees video training that among other things includes a variety of HSE courses.
+In 2024 we also conducted several on site CPR training sessions, as well as offered ergonomic workplace evaluations.
+In addition, all staff members were offered annual health check-ups, and flu vaccine.

-In terms of our client work, we have since 2022 been working to improve our client intake process, to also further assess the risks of a client or project having a potential adverse impact on human rights and decent working conditions.
-This process is continuing.
+In terms of our client work, we have continuously been working to improve our client intake process, to also further assess the risks of clients and/or projects having a potential adverse impact on human rights and decent working conditions.

-The work with risk assessments and the establishment of new procedures and processes has given Wikborg Rein an increased focus on issues and risks linked to our own business, both from the client's perspective and the supply chain and our business partner relationships.
-We have gained a better picture of everyone who is involved in relevant processes and identified areas of potential risk in the process.
-We are continuously improving existing procedures and processes and we establish new ones when necessary.
+The risk assessment work and the adoption of new procedures and processes has given Wikborg Rein an increased focus on issues and risks linked to our own business.
+We have gained a better understanding of everyone who is involved in relevant processes and identified areas of potential risk in the process.
+We are continuously improving existing procedures and processes and we adopt and implement new ones if and when necessary.
 This work will continue.
 Concrete priorities for the next reporting period are detailed in chapter 6.

-6 PRIORITIES FOR 2024
+6 PRIORITIES FOR 2025

-Wikborg Rein Advokatfirma AS will prioritize the following activities and focus areas for 2023 based on the outcome of our human rights due diligence process:
+Wikborg Rein Advokatfirma AS will prioritize the following activities and focus areas for 2025 based on the outcome of our human rights due diligence process:

-- Continue to conduct human rights training and awareness raising for all employees. - Focus on internal training of employees who are involved in procuring goods and services, to support them in negotiations so that future supplier / business partner contracts include appropriate wording to safeguard human rights and decent working conditions in our partners' own operations and supply chains. - Continue to improve and progress our human rights impact assessment across our own operations, supply chains and business partners, including in respect of our overseas operations. - Start work on putting in place new internal risk assessment processes concerning human rights and decent working conditions and accompanying processes/guidelines as relevant. - Continue to implement new procedures for internal controls and follow-up.
+- Continue to conduct human rights training and awareness for all employees - Focus on internal training of employees who are involved in procuring goods and services, to support them in negotiations e.g. to ensure that future supplier / business partner contracts include appropriate clauses to safeguard human rights and decent working conditions in our partners' own operations and supply chains - Continue to improve and progress our human rights impact assessment across our own operations, supply chains and business partners, including in respect of our overseas operations - Update our internal risk assessment processes concerning human rights and decent working conditions based on our recently adopted Procedure for Human Rights and Compliance the Transparency Act - Further improve monitoring of working hours